SimekMilos/train-it/README.md

 # Train-It

-Train It is a web app for timing and organizing training.
+Train It is a web app for timing and guiding training.
 It's available at: www.trainit.app

 ## License